The Directors present their report and the financial statements of the Group and the Company for the year ended 30 June 2015.

 The trading results for the year are set out in the Group Income Statement and the Group's financial position at the end of the year is set out in the Group Statement of Financial Position.
 Further details of the performance during the financial year and expected future developments are contained in the Chairman's Statement, Chief Executive's Review and the Finance Director's Review which form part of the Strategic Report.

 A review of the development and performance of the business during the year and the future outlook of the Group is set out in the Chairman's Statement and the Chief Executive's Review.
-The Group's key performance indicators are monitored closely by the Board and the details of performance against these are in our KPI's.
+The Group's key performance indicators are monitored closely by the Board and the details of performance against these are on this page.

 Financial risk management objectives and policies